tayxuenye/NutriFit/README.md

 # NutriFit

-NutriFit is an AI-powered **offline** mobile health assistant that generates personalized meal plans and workout routines based on user dietary preferences, fitness goals, and available ingredients or equipment.
-Users can receive weekly recommendations, optimize shopping lists, and track progress—all without requiring cloud services or API keys.
+NutriFit is an AI-powered mobile health assistant that generates personalized meal plans and workout routines based on user dietary preferences, fitness goals, and available ingredients or equipment.
+Users can receive weekly recommendations, optimize shopping lists, and track progress.

 ## ✨ Features